 Himsworth and her father registered a joint mark at Sheffield Assay Office in 1925, which comprised both sets of their initials.
 However, just a year later, Joyce began to use this mark on work she produced as an independent designer silversmith, working mostly to commission in her own studio.
 In 1935 she registered the mark 'JRH' at the London and Sheffield Assay Offices.
+This cigarette box was assayed in London.
 After a highly successful career, Himsworth eventually retired in the 1960s.

-Cigarette cases and other smoking accessories were essential for fashionable women during the 1920s and 1930s.
-Attitudes to smoking were very different from today.
+Cigarette cases were an essential accessory for the fashionable woman during the 1920s and 1930s.
+Attitudes to smoking were very different to today.
 An advice manual written in 1913, 'Good Manners in a Nutshell', even recommends that guests are provided with cigarettes at dinner:

 "May a hostess provide cigarettes, matches, and ashtrays for her guests at a formal dinner?